run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-global-manager.md

 Each global event manager contains an EPL for *Information*, *Warning*, and/or *Exception*.
 EPL is an event correlation language used by Esper (Espertech).
-In the initialization of 4biz Event Monitor, these EPLs are imported into the Esper engine so that a new correlated event will be created each time the condition set in the EPL is satisfied.
+In the start of 4biz Event Monitor, these EPL are imported into the Esper engine so that a new correlated event will be created each time the condition set in the EPL is satisfied.

-Events and alerts related to
+Events and alerts related to:

 - Business Processes, Service Level Requirements